How to Help Prepare for Tornadoes

 Shelter

 Designate the safest place to meet in your home or facility when a tornado warning is issued.
-A basement or tornado shelter, if available, is always best option.
+A basement or tornado shelter, if available, is always the best option.
 If one is not available or accessible, choose a windowless interior room or hallway on the lowest level of the structure.
 Be sure to document and discuss the quickest, safest paths to your shelter spot in your plan.

 Supplies